 Spring Semester Prize and Scholarship Opportunities

 The SMPA Career Action Network (SMPA CAN) Fund supports students with financial hardship pursuing summer internship experiences at established media organizations that they otherwise might not be able to afford.
 This prize has a separate application process from other spring opportunities and awards are available for rising seniors and graduate students.

 Larry King Scholarships: Created by the former CNN personality who never attended college, this award goes to rising seniors with demonstrated financial need who have superior academic records.

 Sherman Page Allen Scholarships: This scholarship is open to first years, sophomores and juniors if they display a desire to specialize in the field of journalism.
 The scholarship was endowed in 1966 through a bequest from the estate of Violet B. Robinson.

-Gridiron Foundation Scholarships: Created in 1975 by the Gridiron, a long-standing organization of Washington-based journalists, these merit-based awards are open to freshmen, sophomores and juniors, but consideration will be given to financial need and minority status.
+Gridiron Foundation Scholarships: Created in 1975 by the Gridiron, a long-standing organization of Washington-based journalists, these merit-based awards are open to first years, sophomores and juniors, but consideration will be given to financial need and minority status.

 Schneider-Taylor Scholarship: This scholarship, established by the parents of a recent graduate, provides “need-based” aid to a first year, sophomore or junior.

 Eaton Foundation Scholarship: This merit-based scholarship provides aid for SMPA seniors in the dual degree program.
 The letter to the awards committee should outline previously received honors, awards and other reasons for special consideration.

 Philip L. Graham Fund Scholarship for Diversity: Named for the late publisher of The Washington Post, these awards give preference to students from underrepresented groups including, but not limited to, women and individuals of diverse backgrounds.
-Only freshmen, sophomores and juniors should apply.
+Only first years, sophomores and juniors should apply.